GW Men's Rowing

 Major: Computer Science (Focus in Cryptography)

 Mark began rowing as a freshman at GW.
-In his sophomore season, he earned a silver medal at ACRA in the 3V8.
-He rowed 5-seat in the 2V8 the subsequent year.
+In his sophomore season, he earned a silver medal at ACRA in the 3V8+.
+He rowed 5-seat in the 2V8+ in 2024.
 Outside of rowing, Mark has worked on cybersecurity research in conjunction with the GWU Usable Security Lab and is currently leading a UAV capstone project sponsored by Raytheon Technologies.
 He is also in the midst of his second season coaching rowing for Bethesda-Chevy Chase High School, seeking a repeat of the state championship victory of the previous season.

 Samanvitha Kaushik